Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. A Long Integer type value lPriv (Private) uniquely identifies the Balloon that is called the Sub-Routine, if there is more than one Balloon active in memory at the same time.

 NB: There is no such thing as a collection of Balloon Objects.
-But, you can create an Array of Variables with Balloon Object, define different Property Settings for each of them, and the Show() method is run with their respective index numbers in Programs when you need them to appear.
+But, you can create an Array of Variables with a Balloon Object, define different Property Settings for each of them, and the Show() method is run with their respective index numbers in Programs when you need them to appear.

-The lbtn Variable will have the value of the User's choice.
+lbtn The variable will have the value of the user's choice.
 This is tested in the Sub-Routine and runs the Docmd.OpenReport action within the Select Case End Select Statements.

-The Assistant.Animation = msoAnimationPrinting line is placed in the Sub-Routine, rather than in the main Program as part of the Balloon Object Property setting, to animate the printing action only after the User makes a selection from the displayed Menu otherwise, the printing animation will run before the selection of choices.
+The Assistant.Animation = msoAnimationPrinting line is placed in the Subroutine, rather than in the main Program as part of the Balloon Object Property setting, to animate the printing action only after the User makes a selection from the displayed Menu; otherwise, the printing animation will run before the selection of choices.

-The bln.close statement dismisses the MsgBox.
+bln.close The statement dismisses the MsgBox.

 Share: